 Xiaomi was always known to produce some of the greatest phones on the market at an affordable price.
-When you look at some of their phones, you just think how it’s possible to pack such great specs and still maintain the good price?
+When you look at some of their phones, you just think about how it’s possible to pack such great specs and still maintain a good price?
 Well, that’s Xiaomi’s secret that we’ll probably never know.
 Today, our main concern will be the review of Xiaomi Redmi 5, a budget phone that looks decent at a first glance.
-But, is it really worth its price of 200 bucks?
-We’ll give an answer to that question in a review below.
+But, is it worth its price of 200 bucks?
+We’ll answer that question in a review below.

 Design and Build Quality

 Xiaomi Redmi 5 is a metal phone that’s built mainly of aluminum and plastic.
 These days, we often see aluminum as the number one choice of smartphone manufacturers and this phenomenon isn’t strange.
 However, Xiaomi put some plastic on the rounded edges, making the phone feel great to the touch, although the aluminum would still be a better solution.
 On the front, we have a huge 18:9 screen and a decent amount of bezels.
 Yeah… we still haven’t got rid of them.

 On the front side, we also have a front-facing sensor and at the back, there is a single 12MP sensor, LED flash, and a fingerprint sensor.
 When it comes to the ports, we have a welcome 3.5mm port on the top side, as well as a micro USB port.
 I’m quite surprised we haven’t got a USB Type-C port since the phone is launched in December of 2017.
 When it comes to the build quality, Xiaomi Redmi 5 fares well.
 When squeezed, you can’t hear or see any cracks, and we have Corning Gorilla Glass on top of the display.
 All in all, both design and the build quality are up to par with the price.